Paul MacEwan: Expulsion from the NDP

+The newly elected leader, Alexa McDonough, had to settle the Paul MacEwan question.
+On 9 December 1980, she managed to get her former leadership rivals to vote MacEwan out of the caucus and party.
+Since she did not have a seat in the Nova Scotia House of Assembly, the party was left with just two seats, because MacEwan was now an independent, and Akerman's seat was left vacant due to his resignation.

+For the 1981 Nova Scotia general election, MacEwan ran for re-election in the Cape Breton Nova electoral district as an independent candidate.
+He was the only independent elected to the legislature that year.
+As for McDonough's NDP, although she got elected in the Halifax area, the party lost the rest of their Cape Breton seats and official party status in the House of Assembly.

 Cape Breton Labour Party

 After MacEwan left the NDP, he established the Cape Breton Labour Party, which presented itself as a rival political party to the others participating in the 1984 provincial election.
 The main issue separating the Labor Party from the NDP was freedom of speech, which MacEwan maintained the NDP no longer practised, as shown by the party's response to his criticism of Theman's reading recommendations.
 The party ran three candidates on the Nova Scotian mainland in addition to the eleven seats on Cape Breton Island.

 MacEwan was the only one of the party's fourteen candidates to win election in the 1984 provincial election.
 The Labour Party was the fourth political party in Nova Scotian history to elect someone to the Legislature.
 Following the 1984 election, however, the party had to cease operations, due to lack of sufficient revenue to carry on its operations.

 As an independent and a Liberal

 MacEwan was re-elected as an independent in 1988.
 After this election, he contested, and won unanimously, the Liberal nomination in Cape Breton Nova, whereupon he was admitted to the Liberal caucus early in 1990.
-When the Liberals formed the government of Nova Scotia in 1993, he was unanimously elected Speaker of the House, and served in this role until late in 1996.
+When the Liberals formed the government of Nova Scotia in 1993, he was unanimously elected Speaker of the House.
+His tenure was often controversial, with accusations of bias lodged by the opposition regarding his policing debates, for creative interpretations of the rules that favour government, and for attending government caucus meetings.
+He served as speaker until November 1996.
 He later served as Government House Leader, Chair of the Committee on Private and Local Bills, Deputy Government House Leader, and Caucus Whip.
 After the Liberals lost power in 1999, he continued to serve as their Deputy House Leader and Whip, and was critic for the Department of Labour and the Workers Compensation Board.